Is Paul Finebaum running for Senate? What to know about rumors of ESPN departure for Alabama politics

 Is Paul Finebaum leaving ESPN?

-Finebaum has not decided to leave ESPN yet, but said if he decides to run for office, "I would have to."
+Finebaum is not leaving ESPN at this time.
+He said that if he had decided to run for office that, "I would have to."

 Is Paul Finebaum a Republican or Democrat?